-How do I (and my mentor) Plan my training and experience programme?
+How do I (and my mentor) plan my training and experience programme?

 A candidacy programme normally commences when the trainee graduates from an accredited or recognised programme, registers as a candidate and enters employment with an employer who is committed to training persons toward registration.
+For Certificated Engineers a letter of appointment as the responsible person is an additional requirement.

 Candidacy programmes are typically at least three years in duration.
 The final level of competence must be that defined in the standard for the category.

-The objective of the programme is, through training, experience and initial professional development3, to attain the level of competence for registration and through work performance, provide evidence of that competence.
+The objective of the programme is, through training, experience and initial professional development, to attain the level of competence for registration and through work performance, provide evidence of that competence.